Area-53-Robotics/Intro-To-Robotics/docs/coding-techniques/basics/headers.md

 int add(int x, inty);
 ```

 Not that this function has no body.
 This is just a declaration, it doesn't do anything by itself.
-Definitions occur in body files.
+Definitions occur in body files (files with the .cpp extension).

 ## Including

-To get access to this forward declaration you need to use a preprocessor directive (also called macros).
+To get access to this forward declaration you need to use a preprocessor directive (also called a macro).

 If we named our header add.hpp, we can include it like this: